-Energy Bars Recipe: Just 5 ingredients, no-baking needed, easy and delicious!
-Tastes like a candy bar but loaded with protein and fiber.
+This Energy Bars Recipe uses just 5 ingredients, needs no baking, and is easy and delicious.
+It tastes like a candy bar but is packed with protein and fiber.

 Energy Bars Recipe freshly cut into squares.